NCSU-Libraries/circa/README.md

 # Circa

-A system for managing requests for special collections materials.
+A web-based system for managing requests for special collections materials.
 The application includes a JSON API, built in Ruby on Rails, and a default front end written in Angular.js (v.
 1.6.x).

 Circa provides close integration with ArchivesSpace, upon which the application depends for managing containers associated with specific collection components, as well as the location of those containers.
 It can also support requests for materials described in an ILS.